Trusted by Brisbane Patients Since 1979

 Daily Habits to Stop Back Pain

 Determining the cause of back pain can be complicated.
-Several reasons can contribute to the condition, like improper posture, age, pregnancy, depression, obesity, etc. While you can always opt to treat the condition through acupuncture at the Brisbane Livewell Clinic, we have also compiled a list of habits that you should develop to prevent or reduce back pain.
+Several reasons can contribute to the condition, like improper posture, age, pregnancy, depression, obesity, etc. While you can always opt to treat the condition through acupuncture at the Brisbane Livewell Clinic, we have also compiled a list of habits that you should develop to prevent, reduce or stop back pain.

 Sleep with a Pillow Under Your Knees

-If you sleep on your back, approximately 55 pounds of pressure is exerted on your spine.
-When you keep a pillow under your knees while sleeping, the elevated position of your legs helps relieve pressure on your back.
+If you sleep on your back, approximately 24KG of pressure is exerted on your spine.
+When you keep a pillow under your knees while sleeping, your legs’ elevated position helps relieve pressure on your back.

-Regular physical activity has many well-known benefits, but a strength training routine focused on the core muscles of the body can help reduce the risk of back-related issues, such as muscle spasms and strains.
-Incorporating back and abdominal strengthening exercises in the workout regime at least twice a week, can make your back stronger and more flexible.
+Regular physical activity has many well-known benefits, but a strength training routine focused on the body’s core muscles can help reduce the risk of back-related issues, such as muscle spasms and strains.
+Incorporating back and abdominal strengthening exercises in the workout regime at least twice a week can make your back stronger and more flexible.

 Increase Calcium and Vitamin D Intake

-Osteoporosis is one of the most common causes of back pain, especially in women above 30 years of age.
-By including rich sources of calcium and vitamin D in your diet, you can make your bones stronger and fend off osteoporosis.
+Osteoporosis is one of the most common causes of back pain, especially in women above 30.
+By including rich calcium and vitamin D sources in your diet, you can make your bones stronger and fend off Osteoporosis.

 Change Your Shoes